Areas of Specialization:

-Her most recent publications include two edited collections: Race, Crime and Criminal Justice: International Perspectives, and Race, Ethnicity, Crime and Criminal Justice in the Americas.
-Both books, published by Palgrave Macmillan in 2010 and 2012 respectively, take the controversial and politically-sensitive race–criminal justice debate to an international level and beyond the West to encompass untapped perspectives from English and non-English-speaking societies.
-Drawing on an international line-up of scholars, the 2010 collection represents perspectives from thirteen countries across four continents.
-The 2012 book covers Argentina, Brazil, Canada, Colombia, Cuba, Mexico, Jamaica, Trinidad and Tobago, and the United States – thereby extending the traditional focus of comparative race and criminal justice research on North America to four regions of the Americas.
+She is also the editor of Race, Crime and Criminal Justice: International Perspectives, and Race, Ethnicity, Crime and Criminal Justice in the Americas.
+Both books, published by Palgrave Macmillan in 2010 and 2012, respectively, take the controversial and politically-sensitive race–criminal justice debate to an international level and beyond the West to encompass untapped perspectives from English and non-English-speaking societies in various parts of the world.
+Drawing on an international line-up of scholars, the 2010 collection represents perspectives on race, crime and criminal justice in thirteen countries across four continents.
+The 2012 book covers Argentina, Brazil, Canada, Colombia, Cuba, Mexico, Jamaica, Trinidad and Tobago, and the United States – thereby extending the traditional focus of comparative race and criminal justice research on North America to other regions of the Americas.

-As she continues to extend the parameters of comparative criminological and sociological concerns beyond the West, Anita Kalunta-Crumpton is also devoting a significant portion of her research efforts to studying violence against women and in particular, immigrant women and women from marginalized communities.
-She is currently working on a small-scale project on intimate partner violence in the immigrant Nigerian community under the sponsorship of the feminist review|trust
+Her most recent publications include an edited collection titled Pan-African Issues in Drugs and Drug Control: An International Perspective, which was published by Ashgate in 2015.
+As she continues to extend the parameters of comparative criminological and sociological concerns beyond the West, Anita Kalunta-Crumpton is also devoting a significant portion of her scholarship and research efforts to studying violence against women and more specifically, violence against women of African origin.